 As we passed the little brother around to his new siblings, my husband and I listened to the story retold.
 It was a crushing one with poverty making some ugly decisions, a Good Samaritan, and a miracle.
 We listened, we cried, we thanked the Good God above.
-We were deeply moved when the House Mom prayed the most grateful prayer over our baby boy.
+We were deeply moved when the house mom prayed the most grateful prayer over our little boy.

 We took our pictures, said our good-byes, and climbed aboard with our (now) six small ones.

 The next day my husband and I stood in front of a judge and assured him that we knew what we were getting into and could meet JJ’s special needs.

 The seven days that followed were the hardest we have ever endured.